tendermint/atom_one/README.md

 # ATOM ONE CONSTITUTION

+_NOTE: THIS IS A DRAFT; MAKE A PR BEFORE IT BECOMES FINAL!_

 ## The Preamble

 We the people of the Cosmos, in order to create a free world, enable voluntary